danielbr/Business--Shipping/Business-Shipping/doc/README.txt

     To preload the modules for just one shipper:

      use Business::Shipping { preload => 'USPS_Online' };

     Without preloading, some modules will be loaded at runtime.
 Normally, runtime loading is the best mode of operation.
 However, there are some circumstances when preloading is advantagous.
 For example:

-    * For mod_perl, to load the modules only once at startup instead of at startup and then additional modules later on.
-(Thanks to Chris Ochs
+    *   For mod_perl, to load the modules only once at startup to reduce memory utilization.
-    <chris@paymentonline.com> for contributing to this information).

     *   For compatibilty with some security modules (e.g. Safe).

     *   To move the delay that would normally occur with the first request into startup time.
 That way, it takes longer to start up, but the first user will not experience any delay.

 METHODS
   $obj->init()